dellaert/22F-3630/syllabus.md

 ### Important Links:
 * [Piazza](https://piazza.com/class/kjt7ct7gaf52e1).
 This should be your first stop for questions and announcements.
-* [canvas.gatech.edu](https://canvas.gatech.edu/) will be used to hand in assignments.
+* [canvas.gatech.edu](https://canvas.gatech.edu/) will be used for occasional announcements and disseminating the lecture videos .

 ### Contact Info and Office Hours:
 Use Piazza to ask questions and seek clarifications.
 If you have a very specific question (related to your grade etc.) or a question that involves your personal information (your gt id number etc.), make a private post on Piazza.